opinti/spectral-multifidelity/README.md

 ├── notebooks/             # Jupyter notebooks with examples and experiments │   └── experiments/       # Experiments with datasets in "data/" ├── tests/                 # Unit tests
-├── setup.py               # Setup file for packaging
+├── setup.py               # Setup file
 ├── requirements.txt       # List of dependencies
 └── README.md              # Project documentation (this file)
 ```

 ## Contact

-For any questions or issues, please reach out at orazio.pinti@gmail.com
+For any questions or issues, please reach out at orazio.pinti@gmail.com.

 ## Reference